 by TeachThought Staff

 We’ve discussed the merits and utility of video games in the classroom before, so we won’t beleaguer the point.
-If you’re interested in the possibility of video games for learning–that is, teaching and learning with video games to master both academic and non-academic content–than the following collection may be of interest to you.
+If you’re interested in the possibility of video games for learning–that is, teaching and learning with video games to master both academic and non-academic content–then the following collection may be of interest to you.

 We’ve discussed before the logistics of how to teach with video games (especially for non-mobile games).
-What exactly this looks like on a daily basis in your classroom depends on the reality of your classroom: Available technology, WiFi access and bandwidth, grade level, content area, your comfort level with games, and so on.
+What exactly this looks like on a daily basis in your classroom depends on the reality of your classroom: Available technology, WiFi access, and bandwidth, grade level, content area, your comfort level with games, and so on.

 But if this an area you’re interested in learning more about, we thought a collection of the best video games for learning–that is, those we’d want our own children playing for their varied utility in teaching and/or learning–might be useful.